lil-bright/Blockchain1/README.md

     1. create folder to put the tools in that you will simultaneously be using to build and store your blockchain
     1. Geth = Command line interface to run Ethereum nodes

-# Creating the Genesis Block:
+# Create Nodes:
 1. Navigate to folder created including Go Ethereum Tools
 1. Create 2+ node accounts using geth with datadir
   1. [./geth new account --datadir NODE_NAMEn]
       1. --datadir = data directory: understands and manages the files
       1. creating a new account in Go Ethereum format, uses the data directory to properly form and store the node created
-1. n = amount of nodes used in the blockchain
+    1. n = amount of nodes used in the blockchain (at least two for functionality)
-    1. run commands for each
+1. Run commands for however many nodes you want to use for the blockchain
 1. Set passwords for the individual nodes with the prompt (used later to pull keystore file into MyCrypto)

+# Create Genesis Block Using ./puppeth
 1. Run [./puppeth]
     1. Tool from geth to ease the functionality of blockchain creation and use
     1. Guides user through the process rather than having them do everything on their own